-As of the date hereof, the Corporation has outstanding 40,738,507 common shares.
-Each holder of record of a common share ("Common Share"), as of the close of business on December 2, 2013, (the "Record Date") will be given notice of the Meeting and will be entitled to one vote for each Common Share held as of the Record Date on all matters to come before the Meeting, or any adjournment thereof.
+As of the date hereof, the Corporation has outstanding 42,145,749 common shares ("Common Share").
+Each holder of record of a Common Share, as at the close of business on December 2, 2014, (the "Record Date") will be given notice of the Meeting and will be entitled to one vote for each Common Share held as of the Record Date on all matters to come before the Meeting, or any adjournment thereof.

 To the knowledge of the directors and officers of the Corporation, no person beneficially owns, controls or directs, directly or indirectly, more than 10% of the outstanding Common Shares except as hereafter set out.
 Corporations owned or controlled by Brian A. Robbins of which the beneficiaries are Brian A. Robbins, his wife and children, beneficially own 8,493,046 Common Shares.
-Brian A. Robbins and his wife also beneficially own an additional 1,037,132 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 23.4% of the issued and outstanding Common Shares.
-In addition, the Corporation has also been advised that Kernwood Limited, a private investment company controlled by Edward J. Kernaghan, holds 4,770,800 Common Shares, representing approximately 11.7% of all the issued and outstanding Common Shares.
+Brian A. Robbins and his wife also beneficially own an additional 1,137,132 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 22.8% of the issued and outstanding Common Shares.
+In addition, the Corporation has also been advised that Kernwood Limited, a private investment company controlled by Edward J. Kernaghan, holds 4,770,800 Common Shares, representing approximately 11.3% of all the issued and outstanding Common Shares.